 Power of Attorney

-A Durable Power of Attorney is written authorization to represent or act on another’s behalf in private affairs, business, and all normal areas including purchasing or selling property, signing contracts, and other legal actions.
+A Durable Power of Attorney is written authorization to represent or act on another’s behalf in private affairs, business, and all normal areas including purchasing or selling property (you may want to get in touch with a real estate agent similar to Reali to help you with this), signing contracts, and other legal actions.
 This Document survives the incapacity of the Grantor, but not his death.

 If you die without a Will, your property will be distributed according to State Intestacy Laws.
 A Simple Will applies only to you and leaves a direct distribution of your Estate to your Heirs.
 This Will does not contain gifts to minors.
 It gives a description of the Assets to be distributed to your Heirs, it is witnessed by a least two adults who are not Beneficiaries and not closely related to you.